Skip to main content

 Continuous Discovery is not just about finding the right problems, it also helps teams to find the right initiatives, experiments, and solutions which connect to the broader organization’s Product Vision, Strategy and Roadmap to deliver value outcomes to customers.

-In the previous article, we delved into why Scrum teams should embrace continuous discovery, its benefits, who should participate in the process, and explore various challenges and approaches, including an example.
+In the previous article, we delved into why Scrum teams should embrace Continuous Discovery, its benefits, who should participate in the process, and explore various challenges and approaches, including an example.

 In Continuous Discovery we start by setting a North Star, The Goal we want to achieve.
 Then we learn as much as possible if the goal will deliver value outcomes to customers and be viable and feasible for business.